au-research/raido/app-client/doc/openapi-typescript.md

 Very open to finding a better library / way.

-Doco implies it doesn't support unions 😡
-OTOH, no idea what the Java side is going to do with unions.
-Hopefully, using the same base tool in both languages gives us some expectation of compatibility? 🤷‍
+Doco implies it doesn't support unions, but it does seem to work Ok.
+See the various enum types in [metadata-schema-v1.yaml](../api-svc/idl-raid-v2/src/metadata-schema-v1.yaml), the code generated for both TS and Java is fine.

 # Considered